You are here:

 - How robust is the budget against different scenarios?

-- E.g. does the budget factor in teaching and support costs increasing, public sector work pay increases, or the impact of a 1 per cent teacher uplift?
+- E.g. does the budget factor in teaching and support costs increasing, public sector work pay increases, or the impact of teacher pay uplifts?

 - What's the size of our contingency?